dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T86: Denmark supports same-sex couples' family rights.
+### T86: Denmark values equality, including the rights of same-sex couples to start families.

 |Support|
 |---|